shengfeng-yang/shengfeng-yang.github.io/_pages/research.md

 <a href="/research_computation" style="font-size: 25px; font-weight: bold;">Computational Simulation of Materials</a>
 ======
-We utilize atomic-level computations to model and simulate materials for various engineering applications.
+We develop and apply advanced computational approaches to materials modeling for diverse engineering applications, including advanced chip packaging.

 <a href="/research_ml" style="font-size: 25px; font-weight: bold;">Scientific Machine Learning</a>
 ======